Trevor-Fagan/UpSkill/Languages/Golang/UdemyCourse/Section3.md

 function, in this case print.
 The variable d is the variable of type deck and it acts as if it is being passed into the print function that you can then reference from within the function.
 This is similar to how we use this or self in other languages.

+## Byte Slices
+Byte slices is a common data structure in Golang that is basically the equivalent of a C string where each invidiual character in the string is represented by an ASCII Code.

+## Type Conversion
+To do type conversion in Golang, we can do something like the following:
+`[]byte("Hi there")`
+where byte is the type that we want and "Hi there" is what we want to convert.